softstuds/final-project/README.md

 **Throws**

 - `403` if the user is not logged in
-- `409` If the user already has a time block with the given start time
+- `409` If the user already has a time block with the given start time or if the start time has already passed

 #### `DELETE /api/timeblock/:timeBlockId` - Delete a time block